 Q: What if I lose my license but continue to drive?

 If your license is revoked and you continue to drive WITHOUT AN IGNITION INTERLOCK DEVICE AND A VALID PERMIT you risk being cited under Hawaii Revised Statutes Sec 291E-62.
 The penalties under this statute range from a mandatory 3 days in jail for a first offense to a mandatory 1 year in jail for a third or more offense.
 If you are cited for this offense it is very important you consult with a criminal defense attorney.

 Q: What is the punishment for drunk driving?

 The punishment for drunk driving can range from a fine for your first DUI offense to prison sentence for your third or more offense in 10 years.
 Many factors will impact your sentence.
 You should consult with a Maui DUI lawyer before you get to the point of being sentenced.

 Administrative Driver’s License Revocation Office

 Q: If I simply intend to plead guilty, why do I need a lawyer?

-For many people being arrested for OUI/DUI is the first time they have been in trouble with the law.
+For many people being arrested for OUI / DUI is the first time they have been in trouble with the law.
 It is a very scary and confusing situation that most people need help navigating.
-Having a experienced criminal defense attorney can help alleviate many of the anxieties related to being arrested.
-Even if you intend to plead guilty it is always better to have someone review your case and also be able to help you apply for you ADLRO permit.
+Having an experienced criminal defense attorney can help alleviate many of the anxieties related to being arrested.
+Even if you intend to plead guilty it is always better to have someone review your case and also be able to help you apply for your ADLRO permit.

 Q: Can I choose which chemical test I take?